-Are they Hypoallegenic?
+Are PWD Hypoallegenic?

-Many people are looking for a dog which they can live with which will not trigger their asthma and allergies.
+Many people are looking for a dog that will not trigger their asthma and allergies.
 It took us many years to find a dog we could live with and we have successfully managed to balance life with PWD, allergies, asthma, and medication.
 However, PWD can not be considered to be the answer and solve the issue of allergies and dogs.

-Much research indicates that there is no scientific evidence that any breed or type of dog is truly hypoallergenic and that there can be no logical reason for an allergic person failing to react or reacting less severely to a given dog simply because it is labelled as 'hypoallergenic.'
+Much research indicates that there is no scientific evidence that any breed or type of dog is truly hypoallergenic and that there can be no logical reason for an allergic person failing to react or reacting less severely to a given dog simply because it is labeled as 'hypoallergenic.'

 Whether or not a dog can be considered to be truly hypoallergenic is still rather contentious.
 There is a lot of misinformation published online and presented as fact about apparently hypoallergenic dogs, and the veracity of any statement regarding a dog being hypoallergenic should always be carefully considered.
 No dog is scientifically considered to be free from all allergens, and the way any individual person reacts to any individual dog will vary greatly from case to case.